timjones10/CV/README.md

 ## Tim Jones

-Working with People.
-Problem Solving.
-Learning.

-Professionally these are the three things I love and three things I'm best at.

-I thrive as a member of a team and have contributed to teams (and teams of teams) of different sizes across the public and private sector in front line, client facing and analytical support roles.

-I'm really experienced in planning and driving projects forward.
-From the scope through final delivery to after-action review, I'm good at adapting if the situation changes, keeping an eye on the goal and maintaining momentum.

-I'm curious and face down complexity in order to get to the bottom of things.
-Professionally, if I'm not learning I'm not happy.
-This has meant that within the right role, the value I deliver, and my personal fulfilment increases over time.
+In the army I led various teams, from infantry soldiers in Helmand Province, to intelligence analysts in Iraq.
+I built a political and security risk consultancy within a larger company and at Barclays I focussed on preventing unexpected risk events in the front office of the Investment Bank.
+I succeeded in all these roles because I'm a good teamplayer who's good with people.

+I thrive in professional environments with cultures focused on constant learning.
+I did a distance-learning Masters whilst deployed overseas and ran the Lessons Learnt process in Barclays Investment Bank, before learning to develop software at Makers Academy.
+This demonstrates my firm commitment to learn constantly and be part of organisation which have a learning culture.

 I've sought out challenging roles across the public and private sector and succeeded in all of them.
 I've never turned down a challenge.
 I volunteered for all my hardest tasks.

-Technology's changed the world and since 'we aint seen nothing yet' I've pivoted my career to focus on developing software so I can be part of this ongoing change.
-I want to work for a product or organisation that is making a better society and world.

 ## Skills

 #### Analysis

-As part of a huge Special Forces Headquarters I analysed and moved intelligence to improve management understanding.
-I did as part of a team of analysts across multiple locations globally.
-I transferred these skills to the private sector where I designed frameworks for analysing security and political risks and delivered reports to clients (private, public and charity organisations) to allow them to operate in new markets.
+* Analysed and moved intelligence to improve management understanding in a Special Forces Headquarters as part of a multi-agency, multi-national, geographically dispersed team.
+* Designed frameworks for analysing security and political risks and delivered reports (private, public and charity organisations).

 #### Simplifying Complexity